xonixx/intellij-awk/doc/variables_resolution.md

 ### Goals

 - "Global" variables resolution.
 This means that it's desirable that variable defined in one file should be linked to usage of it in other file.
+Example: go to declaration, find all usages, auto-completion.
 - From the other side we don't want that single-file scripts suffer from contamination by variables defined in other unrelated files.

 Obviously, the two goals above conflict with each other.
+We need to come up with good heuristics to handle both cases acceptably good and/or provide a way to structure a code in a way to hint the intellij-awk for desired behavior.

 ### Declaration-like cases